 Acrylic is very versatile and has a range of uses in and around the home, as well as for businesses and commercial spaces.
 It’s perfectly suited to gyms and fitness studios for walled mirrors which can be expensive to install if using glass.
 It’s more hardwearing than glass and lighter on the wall, so there’s less risk of it falling down and breaking.
 Because it can be cut to any size or shape, it’s ideal for using in bathrooms or on the backs of doors to open up the room and reflect the light.
 It can also be used in gardens – it will withstand impact and won’t shatter.

 When measuring for the right size of acrylic, it’s important to provide the exact specifications to ensure a professional finish.
 Allow a 2-3mm gap around the edges for a snug fit and ensure that you allow 6-7mm for adjoining corners so that the adjoining seam is secure.

 When it comes to fitting your sheet, it couldn’t be easier – you can either drill the acrylic to the wall, ensuring that you use an appropriate drill bit to avoid damaging the material, or use a solvent-based adhesive to simply glue the sheet to the wall.
 This is more commonly used as a way of installing acrylic as it’s easier and quicker than drilling but ensure that you don’t apply the adhesive too close to the edge so that it doesn’t become visible when you press the sheet to the wall.
-One of the main benefits of acrylic is that it’s easy to keep clean and hygienic.
+One of the main benefits of using plastic sheeting is that it’s easy to keep clean and hygienic.
 It just requires a wipe over with warm soapy water and a clean cloth to remove any dirt or dust.